Updated July 2023

 The benefit of having the local currency displayed is that your international customers will know exactly how much they’ll pay without manually checking the conversion rate.
 Plus, you don’t have to set your prices at a straight conversion, thus avoiding any fluctuations in exchange rates.

 For instance, you might be selling a product for $100 USD, which is €81.98 Euro (at the time of writing this).
 Since €81.98 is an odd retail price, in your European store, you could set the price for €80 Euro.

 Studies have estimated that 20% of the world’s population, over 1.5 billion people, speak some level of English.
 Conversely, that means that around 6 billion people worldwide don’t speak English.
 If the type of product you sell would do really well in those international markets, you could miss out on millions of potential buyers by only serving them in English.

 After duplicating your Shopify store, you (or someone you hire) can translate the content while keeping the overall design consistent.

-By duplicating all of the live store’s data, pages, orders, products, etc. into your sandbox test store (often called a staging environment), you will have an ideal dev environment that you can play around in without consequence.
+By duplicating all of the live store’s data, pages, orders, products, etc., into your sandbox test store (often called a staging environment), you will have an ideal dev environment that you can play around in without consequences.